UBC-NLP/microdialects/README.md

 This repo provides our dataset and models used for the EMNLP 2020 paper ["Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment"](https://arxiv.org/abs/2010.04900) (Abdul-Mageed et al., 2020).

 The datasets and models are distributed exclusively for research purposes.
 To access the dataset and models described in the paper, please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSeYw9oQ01fHzeIj_3tdrZu9m8yj5nU7L5IZ8iZLj2zQyHK6FQ/viewform?usp=sf_link).
+If you do, it would be nice if you also `star` our repo so that others can find it quicker.

 We will provide the following datasets and models after you fill in and submit the form: